How to rename Business Process Flow stages in Microsoft Dynamics without disconnecting your sales pipeline

 I think we can all agree that every customer has their own unique business processes.
-If you are running Microsoft Dynamics CRM 2016, Dynamics 365 v8.2 or Dynamics 365 v9.0, the pre-defined stages available within the Business Process Flow (BPF) might not suffice.
+If you are running Microsoft Dynamics 365 v8.2 or Dynamics 365 v9.0, CRM 2016, the pre-defined stages available within the Business Process Flow (BPF) might not suffice.
 So in this blog post, I will go over customizing BPF stages and renaming them for a custom flow without disconnecting your sales pipeline.
 Note: if your business only needs out of the box stages i.e. qualify, develop, propose, close from the Lead to Opportunity BPF or any other existing ones, this blog might not be for you.

 Based on my experience at FMT Consultants, 80% of the CRM implementations are not using out of the box stage names.
 So I am sure you're still with me!